Original post: 2018 – updated in July 2021.

 Artificial lights simulate natural light, so if you have a lot of bright lights in your house especially your bedroom, it can confuse your body.
 Our eyes cannot tell the difference between natural lights from artificial lights and may be sending our brains signals that it’s still daytime when really, it’s night time.
 This disrupts the melatonin secretion in our brain.

-Your phone, computer, and television screen all contain LED lights, which are sometimes called “blue lights.”
+Your phone, computer, and television screen all contain light, which are sometimes called “blue lights.”
 These blue lights are known to interrupt sleep.

 If you stare at technology too much at night, it affects your body’s circadian rhythm.
-If the rhythm is messed up, your body won’t know when to increase or decrease melatonin production, which is why you’ll have trouble falling asleep and waking up.
+If the rhythm is impacted, your body won’t know when to increase or decrease melatonin production, which is why you’ll have trouble falling asleep and waking up.

 Not Getting Enough Sun During the Day